eesantiago/writeups/CyberStakes_2020/cookie_monster/README.md

 ```
 ![cookiemonster]()

-Based on the name of the challenge and some of the hints, we can assume that we are going to [tealling cookies via XSS](https://www.openlearning.com/u/ivanteong/blog/StealingCookiesViaXssUsingPhpOrRequestbin/).
-Lets submit a cookie to the cookie monster (random name and ingredients) and capture the request in burpsuite:
+Based on the name of the challenge and some of the hints, we can assume that we are going to [stealing cookies via XSS](https://www.openlearning.com/u/ivanteong/blog/StealingCookiesViaXssUsingPhpOrRequestbin/).
+Lets submit a cookie to the cookie monster (random name and ingredients) and [capture the POST request in Burp Suite](https://portswigger.net/burp/documentation/desktop/tools/proxy/getting-started):

 <br />